-In accordance with Article 84 (1) of the Company's Articles of Association (the "Articles") adopted on 11 May 2012, at each AGM one-third of the Directors for the time being (or, if their number is not a multiple of three, the number nearest to but not less than one-third) shall retire from office by rotation, provided that every Director shall be subject to retirement at AGM at least once every three years.
-Pursuant to Article 83 of the Articles, any Director appointed by the Board to fill a casual vacancy shall hold office until the first general meeting of members after his appointment and be subject to re-election at such meeting and any Director appointed by the Board as an addition to the existing Board shall hold office only until the next following AGM of the Company and shall then be eligible for re-election.
-At the AGM, it is intended that Mr. Choy Choong Yew, Mr. Li Ze Qing and Ms. Guan Xin, will be retired by rotation and will offer themselves for re-election thereof.
+In accordance with Article 84 (1) of the Company's third amended and restated Articles of Association (the "Articles") adopted on 10 May 2023, at each AGM one-third of the Directors for the time being (or, if their number is not a multiple of three, the number nearest to but not less than one-third) shall retire from office by rotation, provided that every Director shall be subject to retirement at AGM at least once every three years.
+At the AGM, it is intended that Mr. Yuen Kin Pheng, Mr. Zhang Xi, Mr. Lin Ju Zheng and Mr. Zhou Ming, will be retired by rotation and will offer themselves for re-election thereof.

-Mr. Choy Choong Yew, Mr. Li Ze Qing, Mr. Ma Hang Kon Louis, Mr. Zhang Xi and Mr. Lin Ju Zheng, each entered into a service contract with the Company for an initial term of three years commencing from 16 May 2021, 15 February 2023, 16 November 2021, 23 September 2021 and 23 March 2023 respectively subject to early termination by the Company giving not less than three months' notice of termination in writing or payment in lieu at any time during the term.
+Mr. Yuen Kin Pheng, Mr. Choy Choong Yew, Mr. Li Ze Qing, Mr. Ma Hang Kon Louis and Mr. Zhang Xi, each entered into a service contract with the Company for an initial term of three years commencing from 1 June 2023, 16 May 2021, 15 February 2023, 16 November 2021 and 23 September 2021 respectively subject to early termination by the Company giving not less than three months' notice of termination in writing or payment in lieu at any time during the term.

-Mr. Yuen Kin Pheng, Ms. Guan Xin and Mr. Zhou Ming each entered into an appointment letter with the Company for a term of three years commencing from 23 March 2023, 26 July 2022 and 16 November 2021 respectively, subject to early termination by the Company giving not less than three months' notice of termination in writing or payment in lieu.
+Mr. Lin Ju Zheng, Ms. Guan Xin and Mr. Zhou Ming each entered into an appointment letter with the Company for a term of three years commencing from 1 June 2023, 26 July 2022 and 16 November 2021 respectively, subject to early termination by the Company giving not less than three months' notice of termination in writing or payment in lieu.